How Healthy is Your Product? - Source Code Check

 One nice aspect of source code checks is that a whole set of tools is available on the market.
 You still need an expert to provide the diagnostic, but the gathering of data can be automated and quite inexpensive to gather.

-Below a list of capabilities we have build-up over time for source code checks.
+Below is a list of capabilities we have built up over time for source code checks.
 Use common sense and strategic goals to identify the objectives you want to measure.
 Expertise is needed to define values to measure if the source code of your product reaches the selected objectives.

 1. Java 11/10/9/8/7/6 code and how to migrate to the current version and use the new Java features,